 After practicing songs or in between different songs, spend some time just "noodling" around.
 Play random notes and transitions and see what sounds good to you and what doesn't.
 (You just want to experience the joy of the musical sound without worrying if you are playing a particular song correctly. )

-Send a few minutes to practicing scales, finger dexterity exercises, etc
+Spend a few minutes practicing scales, finger dexterity exercises, etc

 End each practice session with a song you like and that you play reasonably well (it's fine if' it's the same song you began with!)

-At the very end, as you are putting away your dulcimer, take a moment or two to savor the joy of learning to play your dulcimer!
+At the very end, as you are putting away your dulcimer, take a moment or two to experience the joy of learning to play your dulcimer!

 Some people like to record all their practice sessions.
 If you can do that without getting distracted by other things on your device it can be helpful.
 But - you probably don't want to listen to those recordings right away.
 Instead record them over 4 - 5 sessions of playing the same tune, then, not during your practice time, listen to the progress you made between the first recording and the last one.
 However - be honest with yourself! ...
 How much time are you spending of your precious practice time just fiddling with your phone trying to get it to record.
 Or how much are your criticizing yourself and your playing when you listen to the recordings!
 If you are playing with your device too much or criticizing yourself too much, recording your practice sessions will be counter-productive to making progress.